darrenjw/scala-glm/README.md

 libraryDependencies += "darrenjw" %% "scala-glm" % "0.2"
 resolvers += "Newcastle mvn repo" at "https://www.staff.ncl.ac.uk/d.j.wilkinson/mvn/"
 ```
 The current stable release is "0.2".
 The latest unstable release is "0.3-SNAPSHOT".
+The stable releases are cross-built for both Scala 2.11 and 2.12.
+The snapshots are Scala 2.12 only.

-It's currently only published to my own personal repo.
-I'll figure out how to push it to Sonatype soon.
+The binaries are only published to my own personal repo.
+I'm currently in the process of figuring out how to push them to [Sonatype](http://central.sonatype.org/) to get them on the central repository.

 If you just want to try it out without setting up a project, you can do so with a session like:
 ```